 When the much-loved television special How the Grinch Stole Christmas first aired on Dec.
 18, 1966, optimists thought it might run for 10 years.
-Fifty-one years later, television networks still broadcast the Grinch during the holiday season.
+Fifty-two years later, television networks still broadcast the Grinch during the holiday season.

 Jones suggested they adapt one of his books for TV.
 Geisel said no. Geisel’s wife Helen urged him to at least listen to Jones, so Geisel invited him to come to his house in La Jolla, Calif.